aalok-sathe/wm-computational-limits/README.md

 1. **install `sWiM`**
       - `uv sync` in the project root directory (this is the directory where the `pyproject.toml` file lives): install the python virtual environment with all requisite packages (needed once)
       - `. ./.venv/bin/activate`: activate the virtual environment in the directory of the library---execute this also from the project root directory, where the `pyproject.toml` file lives.
-      (needed each time you log in to your computer or compute node until you exit/log out of that session)
+      (needed each time you log in to your computer or compute node until you exit/log out of that session). [see the tutorial section on creating a virtual environment](https://aalok-sathe.github.io/working-memory/workingmem.html#creating-and-using-the-virtual-environment-using-uv).

 1. **use with Weights and Biases (recommended)**
     - `sWiM` is best used alongside weights and biases. for this you will have to [create an account](https://wandb.ai). there are many ways in which to do so, including using your existing github account.